xmidt-org/glaukos/eventmetrics/parsers/README.md

         * Transaction_uuid between events in this list are different.
         * An online and offline event exists for each session id in this list.
         * Among events with the same boot-time: the `metadata/fw-name`, `metadata/hw-last-reboot-reason`, `metadata/webpa-protocol` are all the same.
     * Checks that, upon failure, result in individual tags for each event in the list.
-For each tag per event, a counter is incremented with the tag and event type as label values.
+For each tag per event, a counter is incremented with the tag as label value.
         * Event-type matches one of the possible outcomes.
         * Boot-time is present and within the configured time frame.
         * Birthdate is present and within the configured time frame.